lokapal-xyz/education/content/howtodao/01-dao-design/SubDAOs/Use-Cases.md

 weight: 27_000
 ---

-SubDAOs provide a flexible and scalable approach to DAO governance by decentralizing responsibilities into specialized units.
 This section explores three key use cases where SubDAOs enhance efficiency and autonomy:

 - **Treasury Management** – Secure and strategic financial oversight.
 - **Working Groups** – Task-specific governance for operational efficiency.